Are Large Language Models Ready for Healthcare? A Comparative Study on Clinical Language Understanding: Experiments

 \subsection{Evaluation Procedure}

-To assess the performance for each task, we first create an evaluation set by randomly selecting 50 instances from the test set.
+To assess the performance for each task, given the constraints of model release timings and web version utilization, we form an evaluation set by randomly selecting 50\% of instances from the original test set.
 In the case of zero-shot learning, we directly evaluate the model's performance on this evaluation set.
 For 5-shot learning, we enhance the model with five few-shot exemplars, which are randomly chosen from the training set.
 The model's performance is then assessed using the same evaluation set as in the zero-shot learning scenario.